StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 }
 ```

-And could provide the following result:
+And could then provide the following result:

 ![SPARQL result](resources/sparql-example2-result.png)